 For any other questions about energy education and activities at MIT, email firstname.lastname@example.org.

 The MIT Energy Club is focused on the creation of a tight-knit energy community at MIT.
 The club holds weekly events, including document-based energy discussion groups and the MIT Energy Lecture Series, alongside signature events such as the annual MIT EnergyNight and the MIT Energy Conference.
 The club's emphasis is on building a community at MIT with a deeper understanding of global energy trends and challenges through open, fact-based discussion.

-The MIT Transportation Club aims to bring together the transportation community for education, networking, and research collaboration.
-Founded in the spring of 2010, the organization has grown rapidly to include over 300 members from across all Schools of the Institute.
-Membership in the MIT Transportation Club is open to any member of the MIT community.
-Key events includes a weekly seminar series, tours to transportation centers, and the MIT Transportation Showcase.
+The MIT Transportation Club aims to bring together the campus’s transportation community for education, networking, and research collaboration.
+Founded in the spring of 2010, the organization has grown rapidly to include over 300 members from across all Schools.
+The MIT Transportation Club is open to any member of the MIT community.
+Key events include a weekly seminar series, tours to transportation centers, and the MIT Transportation Showcase.

-The UA Committee on Sustainability is charged with galvanizing passion, energy, and interest in sustainability on campus.
+The MIT Undergraduate Association Committee on Sustainability is charged with galvanizing passion, energy, and interest in sustainability on campus.
 This committee interfaces with other student advocacy and policy groups, facilitating communication to induce change.
-This committee also identifies and addresses needs within the undergraduate sustainability community.
+It also identifies and addresses needs within the undergraduate sustainability community.

 Sustainability@MIT is a collective of students and MIT community members that works to improve sustainability on campus and beyond by providing resources, hosting events, and supporting other sustainability-related groups and initiatives on campus.
 Members coordinate and support these efforts in order to foster student and staff engagement and realize ideas to make the campus a healthier and more sustainable place.